 While a working holiday may sound like an oxymoron, it is, in fact, a very simple way to combine your career with your passion for travel while living life to the fullest.

-From England and Ireland to North and South America, Australia and many countries in between, a working holiday is a thrilling and economical way to expand both career and literal horizons.
+From England to North and South America, Australia and many countries in between, a working holiday is a thrilling and economical way to expand both career and literal horizons.
 While learning new tricks of your trade during the week, weekends can be spent exploring a corner of a new city and experiencing a completely new culture.
 But obviously, before all of this working holiday fun begins, there are some boring old immigration and general housekeeping chores to consider.

 I’ve already told you all about the benefits of a working holiday, so today I am going to tell you about the things you need to consider when planning a working holiday.